Physics-Informed Teleconnection-Aware Transformer for Global Subseasonal-to-Seasonal Forecasting: Methods

-\paragraph{Physics-Informed Neural ODE} To incorporate physical prior knowledge of atmospheric dynamics \cite{kashinath2021physics}, we evolve each frequency band using a physics-informed neural ODE.
+To incorporate physical prior knowledge of atmospheric dynamics \cite{kashinath2021physics}, we evolve each frequency band using a physics-informed neural ODE.
 Drawing from fluid dynamics principles, we formulate an ODE in the latent space \cite{vermaclimode} that combines fundamental atmospheric processes with data-driven corrections to handle complex, unresolved dynamics.